DataIntellectTech/Feedhandler/README.md

 \\
 ##############################
 ```
-Example 2(a) shows the messages sent by the exchange (`sent`), recieved by the client but not yet passed to the parent kdb+ application (`received`), and those that have been processed by the main kdb+ application (`processed`).
+Example 2(a) shows the count of messages sent by the exchange (`sent`), messages received by the client but not yet passed to the parent kdb+ application (`received`), and messages that have been processed by the main kdb+ application (`processed`).
 For low frequency messages this design performs no better than the first example.
-In example 2(b), where the processing time of a message has been increased we can see that the messages reciveed by the application stays in line with those sent by the exchange, even thoough the number processed trails significantly.
-Eventually the sockat pair connection would fill up and the exchange connection would become saturated, however for short periods the socket pair acts like a safety valave, in much the same manner as a chained tickerplant would in a traditional tickerplant setup.
+In example 2(b), where the processing time of a message has been increased we can see that the number of messages received by the application stays in line with the number sent by the exchange, even though the number processed trails significantly.
+Eventually the socket pair connection would fill up and the exchange connection would become saturated, however for short periods the socket pair acts like a safety valve, in much the same manner as a chained tickerplant would in a traditional tickerplant setup.

-## Design B - Dual Thread consumer with circular buffer
+## Design C - Dual Thread consumer with circular buffer

-Inthe final example, the previous setup has been improved in two areas.
+In the final example, the previous setup has been improved in two areas.
 Transferring the data between threads via a network socket has significant overhead.
-Even if Unix Domain Sockets are used this transfer is inefficent and has been replaced with a memory copy onto a shared space of memeroy created on the head of the client application.
-Furtehrmore, rather than passing each message individually onto the main client callback function, multiple messages, when available, are drained from buffer and passed back.
+Even if Unix Domain Sockets are used, this transfer is inefficent and has been replaced with a memory copy onto a shared space of memory created on the head of the client application.
+Furthermore, rather than passing each message individually onto the main client callback function, multiple messages, when available, are drained from buffer and passed back.
 This gives the client the option to ignore messages and essentially the option to "look a head" when the application has pending messages.
-In effect this means that the number of events on the client side, may be significantly less than those on the exchange side.
+In effect this means that the number of events on the client side may be significantly less than those on the exchange side.

 ```
 ###################################